Baptiste-Pollien/www/content/project/vfpg/index.md

 ## Description of folders in the project

-- `common-c-code`: The common C code for all the flight plan.
+* `common-c-code`: The common C code for all the flight plan.
-- `docs`: The documentation of the project.
+* `docs`: The documentation of the project.
-- `frontend`: The frontend Ocaml code for the generator.
+* `frontend`: The frontend Ocaml code for the generator.
-- `generated`: The Clight file generated with `clightgen`.
+* `generated`: The Clight files generated with `clightgen`.
 They are stored as they are used in Coq proofs.
-- `ocaml-generator`: The Ocaml code of the previous Flight Plan generator of Paparazzi.
+* `ocaml-generator`: The Ocaml code of the previous Flight Plan generator of Paparazzi.
 This code has been extracted from the whole Paparazzi project for testing purpose.
 In this folder you can find:
   * The folder `src` containing the main source of the previous generator.
   * The folder `src_paparazzi` that contains all the libraries needed by the generator.
   * The script `run.sh` that build and run the generator.
 It will produce in the `out` folder the C flight plan corresponding to `examples/new_features.xml`.
-- `src`: All the Coq sources of the generator.
+* `src`: All the Coq sources of the generator.
+A description of these files can be found [here](./docs/coq-descr-files.md).
-- `tests`: The scripts that launch all tests.
+* `tests`: The scripts that launch all tests described [here](./docs/tests.md).
-- `tools`: Script use during the build process.
+* `tools`: Script use during the [build process](./docs/build.md)

 ## Generate Coq Doc